Laser Skin Resurfacing: Process, Uses, And Side Effect

 There are generally no long-term effects of laser skin resurfacing on the skin’s health.
 When performed by a qualified professional, laser skin resurfacing is typically safe and can promote long-term skin health by stimulating collagen production and improving skin texture.

 Medical-grade facials can complement laser skin resurfacing by preparing the skin before the procedure and aiding in the healing process afterward.
-These facials are tailored to cleanse, exfoliate, and hydrate the skin, creating a healthier skin environment that can maximize the effects of laser treatments and promote faster recovery.
+These medical-grade facials are tailored to cleanse, exfoliate, and hydrate the skin, creating a healthier skin environment that can maximize the effects of laser treatments and promote faster recovery.

 Laser skin resurfacing is not suitable for all skin types and tones.
 While advancements in laser technology have made it safer for a wider range of skin tones, individuals with darker skin tones may still have an increased risk of pigmentation changes or scarring.